scratches/plugin-demo/README.md

 }
 ```

-Guice has to be explicitly on the runtime classpath for this to work.
+Guice has to be explicitly *not* on the runtime classpath for this to work - it comes from the parent classloader provided my Maven.
+Hence in the plugin we define that dependency as `provided`.

 You can also (optionally) use Spring Guice to construct your plugin by using `SpringModule` instead of `AbstractModule`: